David Hart Dyke: Naval career

-He subsequently served as Assistant Chief of Staff to the Commander of the British Naval Staff in Washington, D.C., from 1982 to 1984, and as Assistant Naval Attaché in Washington from 1985 to 1987.
+After the war, Hart Dyke served as Assistant Chief of Staff to the Commander of the British Naval Staff in Washington, D.C., from 1982 to 1984, and as Assistant Naval Attaché in Washington from 1985 to 1987.
 From 1987 until 1989 he was Director of Naval Recruiting, and 7 July 1988 was also appointed a naval aide-de-camp to the Queen.
 On 1 January 1990 Hart Dyke was made a Commander of the Order of the British Empire (CBE), and retired from the Royal Navy a week later on the 7th.

 After leaving the Navy, Hart Dyke was appointed Clerk and Chief Executive of the Worshipful Company of Skinners, a livery company of the City of London.
 He retired in 2003, and in 2007 published Four Weeks in May, his account of the loss of Coventry during the Falklands War.

 Personal life

 On 8 July 1967 he married Diana Margaret Luce (b.
 1939), the daughter of Sir William Luce (1907–1977) and Margaret Napier.
 They have two children: comedian and actress Miranda Katharine (b.
 1972) and Alice Louisa (b.
 1975).
 His nephew is plant hunter Tom Hart Dyke, heir to Lullingstone Castle.